-“Automation” has been a buzzword in the world of cybersecurity for a while now, however, enterprises are still struggling to fully realize its potential.
+“Automation” has been a buzzword in the world of cybersecurity for a while now, however, enterprises are still struggling to fully realize its potential for incident response.
 In today’s complex and rapidly changing threat environment, manual security processes for security operations (SecOps) are no longer enough to keep up with the pace of threats.

 Looking at the current state of security teams, the challenges they need to face daily can be classified into three main categories: People, Technology, and Budget.
 Each category has its own set of challenges and solutions the security industry came up with to overcome them.